 You can adjust the color of the button to white by using custom CSS.
 You will need to target the background-color of the

-.apple-pay-buttonelement in your custom CSS by applying the following code.
+.apple-pay-buttonelement in your custom CSS by applying the following code, depending on the primary payment processor you are using:

 background-color: white !important;